Scott216/Poolduino/Pool_Controller_Inside/Pool_Controller_Inside/ReadMe.txt

 6 pump amps
 7 Water level sensor

-Discrete I/O status byte: shows on/off state if I/O
+Discrete I/O status byte: shows on/off state of I/O ioStatusbyte 0 Pump on/off relay
-ioStatusbyte
-0 Pump on/off relay
 1 Auto-Off-On switch is in Auto Position
 2 Auto-Off-On switch is in On Position